Premises Liability (Slip & Fall)

 - Failure to warn of a property’s hazardous or unsafe condition

 Unfortunately, the insurance industry and Chamber of Commerce have been very influential with the judges in our state, making these cases very difficult to win if your attorney is not well skilled in this area of the law.
 A judicial invention, the “Open and Obvious” doctrine has improperly been used countless times to dismiss meritorious cases in Michigan.
 A danger is open and obvious if it is reasonable to expect an average user with ordinary intelligence to discover the danger upon casual inspection.
 Judges have actually applied this doctrine to dismiss a blind man’s case when he slipped on a pool of water in a restroom because “an average user with ordinary intelligence,” i.e. someone that could see, would have discovered it.
+Moreover, our Supreme Court has actually held that slip/trip and falls have little risk of causing severe harm.
+This ignores the Center for Disease Control and Prevention's statistics that prove the exact opposite:

 If you believe that you may be entitled to damages as the result of injuries suffered on another’s property, it is important that you contact a qualified attorney.
 The Davis Law Center has the resources to expertly evaluate your case and gather the necessary evidence to prove the negligence necessary to win a premises liability lawsuit.